benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 The new OOPs constructs introduced by Scala, but not supported by Java:

 * Scala Traits
-* Solving Inheritance Diamond Problem automatically, with
+* Solving Inheritance Diamond Problem automatically

 ### What are call-by-name and call-by-value function parameters?

-* In Call-by-name, the function parameters are evaluated only whenever they are needed but not when the function is called.
-* In Call-by-value, the function parameters are evaluated when the function is called.
+Scala's default type of function parameters are _call-by-value_ parameters. _Call-by-value_ parameters are evaluated once, when a function is called.

-* In Call-by-value, the parameters are evaluated before executing function and they are evaluated only once irrespective of how many times we used them in that function.
-* In Call-by-name, the parameters are evaluated whenever we access them and they are evaluated each time we use them in that function.
+_Call-by-name_ parameters are not evaluated when the function is called, but they are evaluated each time we use them in that function.
+You can think of _call-by-name_ parameters as a function with zero parameters (eg: `f: () => A`), but we don't need to write the empty parameter list.
+This is reflected in their syntax as well `f: => A`

 ### What is a trait in Scala?
 Traits are similar to Java interfaces.
 They can share methods and fields with classes and objects which extend a trait.
-Traits can hold implementations of methods and fields.
+As opposed to Java interfaces traits can hold implementations of methods and fields.

 ### What is a self type?
 A trait can have a self type which has the same effect as if the trait would extend another trait.